-Throughout the course of life, most of us are lucky enough to meet people along the way who, for some reason or other, we simply 'click' with.
+Throughout the course of our lives, some of us are lucky enough to meet people along the way who we simply 'click' with.

-Perhaps you meet someone who happens to like exactly the same things as you - a love for rock music, or maybe a passion for wildlife - someone who you can talk to for hours without boring.
-Or perhaps you have nothing much in common with this person, but you admire their qualities - their sense of humour, their positive outlook, their down-to-earth attitude.
-Sometimes two people can become great friends even when they come from different backgrounds, have different interests and want completely different things out of life.
-Friendship, like love, is built upon a feeling - an instinct that tells us when something fits.
+Perhaps you meet someone who happens to like the same things as you - a love for rock music, or maybe a passion for wildlife - someone who you can talk to for hours.
+Or perhaps you don’t have much in common with this person, but you admire their qualities - their sense of humour, their positive outlook, their down-to-earth attitude.
+Friendship, like love, is built on a feeling - an instinct that tells us when something fits.

-Although the feeling of friendship usually comes naturally, the development of a long-term friendship requires time, effort and compromise to become something durable and long-lasting.
+Although the feeling of friendship can come naturally, the development of a long-term friendship requires time, effort and compromise to become something durable and long-lasting.

-In particularly distressing cases, friendships can become sour, destructive and filled with resentment and bitterness.
-No matter how long you have known someone, or how much you have shared together, sometimes the best thing you can do is to go your separate ways.
+Sometimes, friendships can become sour and filled with resentment.
+No matter how long you’ve known someone, sometimes the best thing you can do is to go your separate ways.

-Life coaches help their clients with all kinds of friendship issues, including:
+Friendship coaches help their clients with all kinds of issues in this area, including:

 Making friends: it's one of the first challenges we face as children and something many of us continue to worry about well into adult life.